Every monumental expedition should be celebrated with a victory feast.

 Disclaimer: We were invited guests of Aqua Kyoto but my (very many) thoughts are only ever mine and my repeat visits, I mean victory feasts attest to simply how much I enjoy their cuisine.

-But, I wasn't alone.
-Luckily, after an epic Saturday journey battling through the rising tide of jubilant shopaholics, a resplendent crew of brave* bloggers gathered high above the famous fashion draped crevasse** of Londonium, metaphorical
+But, I wasn’t alone.
+Luckily, after an epic Saturday journey battling through the rising tide of jubilant shopaholics, a resplendent crew of brave* bloggers gathered high above the famous fashion draped crevasse** of Londonium, metaphorical swords pens at the ready.

 However, unlike our striving heroes of yore, we didn’t have impossible journeys on horseback to conquer before we made it to our bottomless brunch, instead we daintily stepped into a beautifully appointed lift that whisked us to the fifth floor and a welcome cocktail in Aqua Spirit.
 My inimitable Angie, lifestylin’ Lauren, charming Christina, the gastronomic goddess May and I joined delectable Danielle fresh from London Fashion Week, instagram interior queen Geraldine and Adrienne scribing for Mondo Mulia in the weekend sunshine.